 Buddhism is the state religion in Thailand, accounting for 95% of the total religious followers.
 There are also other religions such as Islam, Christianity, Confucianism and animists.
 However, it only accounts for a small part.

 Thai culture is deeply influenced by Buddhism as well as from water-dependent production.
 Those can be clearly seen through the festive days.
-In the behavioral culture, Thai people show their devotion, revere for the royal family, and respect for the elderly.
+In the behavioural culture, Thai people show their devotion, revere for the royal family, and respect for the elderly.

 Buddhism is the state religion in Thailand

-Weather
+Weather in Thailand

 The best time to visit Thailand is from November to March with pleasant weather, various festivals and ideal discounts for shopping lovers.